MESPA has eight statewide committees. Each committee has a chair

 and ideas from the division to the state level, and back again.

-These committees include: Communications, Educational Advisory, EPAC, Legislation Resolutions, Membership, MN School of Excellence, Retirement, and Negotiations.
+These committees include: Communications, Educational Advisory, EPAC, Legislation Resolutions, Membership, MN School of Excellence, Financial Awareness, and Negotiations.

 This committee makes sure we know who our members are and ought to be.
 The committee carries out strategies for new member recruitment, former/current member retention, trend analysis, procedures, alternative membership categories, and exit interviews.
 If you have any questions regarding MESPA membership or benefits, contact this committee.

 Educational Advisory Committee

 MESPA seeks to be the premiere resource in preparing today's principals for tomorrow.
 The Educational Advisory committee reviews principals' current and long-range education needs based upon the changing role of the principalship, recommends seminar topics/speakers, and helps facilitate Institute.
 If you have questions about or suggestions for MESPA seminars or Institute presentations, contact this committee.

 Principals need to be aware of current and emerging issues that affect both contracts and a principal's efforts to support staff members, engage the community, and ensure student success.
 This committee helps principals prepare, research, and gather data in order to enter the negotiations process confidently and competently.
 One of our annual projects is the MESPA Salary and Benefit survey.
 For negotiations support, contact this committee or visit the Negotiations Resources page here.